Thank you for contacting the Colonial Albany Social History Project

 Inspired by healthy curiosity, most of the missives are interesting; some are of real value to our program; and some are more generally informative.
 Feedback in all forms helps us understand how well we are serving our global audiences.

 Through the "People of Colonial Albany Live Here Website" we have a produced and presented a massive exposition on the people of colonial Albany and their world.
-The website recently has marked its fifteenth anniversary.
+The website recently soon will mark its twentieth anniversary.
 Underlying discussion of the actual historical subjects is a parallel exposition on how we have gone about recovering, understanding, and constructing their story.

-Now (in 2016), the everyday history staff of the Colonial Albany Social History Project consists of only myself.
-HOWEVER, I have recently (in June 2013) retired from my salaried position and continue on as a volunteer.
+Now (in 2018), the everyday history staff of the Colonial Albany Social History Project consists of only myself.
+HOWEVER, Almost five years ago I (in June 2013) retired from my salaried position and continue on as a volunteer.
 At the same time, I am also the only historian working on the website on a daily basis.
 Thus, I simply cannot respond directly to most of the volume of inquiries - even those focused on our study population, place, and time.
 Responding to the inquiries would occupy all of the energies of one person and then some!
 Frankly, this service situation does not appear likely to improve in the foreseeable future.

 Instead, I am certain that my most efficient response is to work harder to develop and improve webpages to reach the the largest possible audience in the most satisfying ways.
 At this point, I still am able to read all e-mail and do try and address your questions within our growing and evolving website exposition.
 Literally "tons" of individuals visit our pages in the course of a year.
 That staggering statistic strikes me as incredible and inspires me to press onward to further develop and improve our web-based exposition.